MSc thesis projects - Plant Ecology and Nature Conservation Group

 Apart from these research themes, you are of course allowed to formulate you own project.
 You can also do a thesis project at a research institute or a different university in the Netherlands or abroad, on the condition that the project and the supervision are of sufficient scientific quality (PhD supervisor).
 When you want to formulate your own project, please contact the contact person of a particular theme.

 Start in time with looking for a thesis project and contacting people: preferably 3 to 9 months before the start of your project.
 Preparations for projects abroad take a long time.
 Some projects may require following an additional course.

 Information on procedures around theses and internships and instructions for doing a thesis project are presented in the ‘Guidelines for preparing an MSc-thesis’.
 A hard copy can be obtained at the secretary’s office after registration for a thesis.
-The Guidelines also give an overview of prerequisite and recommended courses for a thesis NCP.
+The Guidelines also give an overview of prerequisite and recommended courses for a thesis PEN.

 Theme 1 Environment and ecosystem functioning

 Background: This theme covers our research on large-scale human influences on ecosystem functioning.
 Increased greenhouse gas concentrations in the atmosphere, climate change and nitrogen deposition strongly affect nutrient- and water cycling within ecosystems, plant growth, and competitive relations between plant species.
 Such effects may change vegetation succession and biodiversity.
 Conversely, the resulting changes in the vegetation can have important consequences for ecosystem processes such as biomass production, carbon sequestration and emission, evapotranspiration, erosion, absorption and reflection of solar radiation.